 Here is a more formal definition of wind categories and descriptions, thanks to the Beaufort Wind Scale, in both miles per hour (mph) and miles per second (m/s).

-- Calm: Less than 1 mph.
+- Calm: Less than 1 mile per hour winds.
 0 m/s.
 Smoke rises vertically.

 Additional Reading: Tree First Aid After a Storm – Arbor Day Foundation